rochus-keller/Luon/Readme.md

 #### Status on October 27, 2024

 The IDE is ready for testing and debugging.
 I derived it from the LuaJIT version of the Oberon IDE, but many changes were necessary because the AST and code model are completely different.
 This included an optional cross-referencing infrastructure integrated with the validator.
 Also the import logic had to be extended for compatibility with the project file concept, which required refactoring of AST, parser and validator.

+#### Status on November 05, 2024

+The LuaJIT bytecode generator including most built-in procedures is complete and ready for testing and debugging.
+All functions of the LuonFfi.c file were migrated to LUON.lua to avoid C dependencies.
+Added Oakwood implementations in Lua (Files is no longer Oakwood compatible).

 #### Precompiled versions